 This watch is more of a hiking watch than a trail running watch, but if you don’t care about distance or pace and want something inexpensive to time your runs, the ABC sensors on this watch make it nice, low-cost option.

-Key Features in Trail Running Watch
+Buyers Guide – Trail Running Watch

 Stats like pace, time, and distance are as important for trail running as they are for road running.
 But because trail running and big climbs are intertwined, we looked at watches that accurately provided elevation with a few ways to track how fast you are moving up and down.

 It’s often a pain to take out a physical map while trail running, so navigational features on the watch are helpful to keep you from getting lost.
 We’d never recommend using a watch in place of a map, but some watches have basic mapping features that will keep you along the right path.